 Build your habit staircase

 When you’ve stacked your first habits, you can begin to build a habit staircase.
+Or in other words, shape your routine.

 A habit staircase is many habits added on top of each to create a sequence or a routine.
 It will take a long time to build, but as it grows, it’ll be easier to maintain.
 Adding new habits to the routine will be easier as you have more places to stack your new behaviors.